When and how you can appeal or comment on an enforcement notice.

 Comment on an appeal

 Your local planning authority must tell any interested persons about the appeal.
-They have to do this within 1 week of the appeal being started by the Planning Inspectorate.
+They have to do this within 1 week of the appeal being started by Planning and Environment Decisions Wales.

-Read the detailed guidance about taking part in an appeal.
+Read the detailed guidance about taking part in an appeal taking part in an appeal.

 After you appeal

-The Planning Inspectorate will check your appeal to make sure it’s valid.
+The Planning and Environment Decisions Wales will check your appeal to make sure it’s valid.
 They’ll tell you the start date, what happens next and how long your appeal may take.

-The Planning Inspectorate will then consider your appeal.
+Planning and Environment Decisions Wales will then consider your appeal.
 You will normally get a decision within 27 weeks of the starting date, but it can take longer.

 If anyone behaves unreasonably